ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 ## Common API

 The {@link module:word-count/wordcount~WordCount} plugin provides:

-  * {@link module:word-count/wordcount~WordCount#wordCountContainer} method.
+  * The {@link module:word-count/wordcount~WordCount#wordCountContainer} method.
 It returns a self-updating HTML element which is updated with the current number of words and characters in the editor.
-There is a possibility to remove "Words" or "Characters" counters with proper configuration of {@link module:word-count/wordcount~WordCountConfig#displayWords} and {@link module:word-count/wordcount~WordCountConfig#displayCharacters},
+You can remove the "Words" or "Characters" counters with a proper configuration of the {@link module:word-count/wordcount~WordCountConfig#displayWords} and {@link module:word-count/wordcount~WordCountConfig#displayCharacters} options.
-  * {@link module:word-count/wordcount~WordCount#event:update update event} which is fired whenever the plugins update the number of counted words and characters.
-There is a possibility to run own callback function with updated values.
-Please note that update event is throttled.
+  * The {@link module:word-count/wordcount~WordCount#event:update `update` event}, fired whenever the plugins update the number of counted words and characters.
+You can run a custom callback function with updated values.
+Please note that the `update` event is throttled.

 <info-box>
 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.